ysfcvck/KutuphaneOtomasyonu/README.md

 - If the user name or password is entered incorrectly 3 times in a row, the application will close itself.
 - When a new user is added, a 6-digit security code is given to change the user password.
-- When the user logs in, 3 options appear.
-From these options, he can see all the books in the database, the books given to him and the order.
+- When the users log in, 3 options appear.
+From these options, they can see all the books in the database, the books given to them and the order.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

   **Admin Panel**
-- In this panel; member, book, escrow book and ranking management can be done.
+- In this panel; member, book, borrowed book and ranking management can be done.
-- A maximum of 3 books can be entrusted to a user at the same time.
+- Maximum 3 books can be borrowed to a user at a time.
-- When the entrusted books expire, they are returned from this panel.
+- When the borrowed books expire, they can be returned from this panel.
-- Issued books are deducted from stock and returned books are added to stock.
+- Issued books are removed from the stock and returned books are added to the stock.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-User Interface
+**User Interface**

 ![Login](https://user-images.githubusercontent.com/81382160/126087624-ec427846-5efb-4d14-a7e6-f85efbf0a6d1.png)
 ![LoginHata](https://user-images.githubusercontent.com/81382160/126087627-2d460294-3ae2-4a88-a838-ee130fba547b.png)